giulianopz/programming/README.md

   * K. Mitnick &s W. L. Simon, Ghost in the Wires: My Adventures as the World's Most Wanted Hacker
   * J. Erickson, Hacking: The Art of Exploitation
   * A. Huang, The Hardware Hacker: Adventures in Making and Breaking Hardware
-  * A. Naitoh, How toraclehe ThinkPad Changed the World ― and Is Shaping the Future
+  * A. Naitoh, How to the ThinkPad Changed the World ― and Is Shaping the Future
   * W. Gibson, Neuromancer
   * P. K. Dick, Do Androids Dream of Electric Sheep?
   * M. Shirow, The Ghost in the Shell